-Commented [BH7]: Discuss what is required at the conceptual phase.
+Commented [BH8]: Discuss what is required at the conceptual phase.

-- h.
+- e.
+Location and dimension of all on-site parking areas and a summary and/or table showing the number of parking stalls provided and demonstrating all parking requirements will be met - f.
+Location and configuration of all visibility triangles proposed on the subject property. - g.
+Location and dimensions of all loading and service areas on the subject property. - h.
 Location of all outdoor storage or activity areas and the design of all screening devices. - i.
-Location and type of all stormwater facilities and management approach to be employed. - j.
-Proposed easement lines and dimensions with a key provided and explained on the margins of the plan as to ownership and purpose. - k.
+Location and type of all stormwater facilities and management approach to be employed. - Proposed easement lines and dimensions with a key provided and explained on the margins of the plan as to ownership and purpose. - k.
 Location, type, height, size, and lighting of all proposed signage on the subject property. - In the legend, include the following data for the subject property: lot area, floor area ratio, impervious surface area/ratio, and building heights. - 5.
 Detailed Landscaping Plan.
 If required, a landscape plan depicting the location, type, and size at time of planting and maturity of all landscaping features as required by this Chapter.
 Shall provide detailed information demonstrating that the proposed landscaping meets all landscape requirements of this Chapter. - 6.
 Grading, Drainage, and Erosion Control Plan(s).
 This plan shall accurately depict existing and proposed grades, including all retention walls and related devices, and erosion control measures per the approval of the Town Engineer.
 This plan should include existing and proposed contours at a maximum of two-foot intervals.
 Existing features, such as swales, ponds, ditches, storm sewers, inlets, etc., shall be shown with size and type of pipe labeled.
 Proposed features to promote proper drainage, including curbing, berms, swales, inlets and extensions to storm sewers, shall also be shown and clearly labeled.
 The plan is subject to final review and approval by the Town Engineer. - 7.
 Traffic Impact Analysis.
 A traffic impact analysis may be required by the town engineer if he determines after reviewing the plan of operation or site plan application that the development is likely to exceed the safe capacity of existing transportation facilities or will endanger property or public health and safety.
 The Plan Commission and/or Town Board may also require this analysis prior to making their decision to approve/deny. - 8.
-Elevation Drawings. - a.
-Elevations of proposed building or proposed remodeling of existing buildings showing finished exterior treatment. - b.
+Elevation Drawings. - Elevations of proposed building or proposed remodeling of existing buildings showing finished exterior treatment. - b.
 Depict exterior materials, texture, color, and overall appearance. - c.
-Perspective renderings of the proposed project and/or photos of similar structures may also be submitted, but not in lieu of drawings showing the actual intended appearance of the building(s). - Provide detailed information demonstrating that the architectural standards listed §XX-XX are met. - 9.
+Perspective renderings of the proposed project and/or photos of similar structures may also be submitted, but not in lieu of drawings showing the actual intended appearance of the building(s). - d.
+Provide detailed information demonstrating that the architectural standards listed §XX-XX are met. - 9.
 Photometric Plan & Lighting Fixture Schedule. - a.
 Location, type, height, design, illumination power, and orientation of all exterior lighting on the subject property. - b.
 Impact of lighting across the entire property to the property lines rounding to the nearest .10 foot candles. - c.
 A lighting fixture schedule shall be provided for all proposed exterior lighting. - d.
 See §XX-XX for required information. - 10.
 Plan of Operation. - a.
-See §XX-XX for required information. - 11.
-Proposed Signage Packet - a.
-See §XX-XX for required information. - (e) General Site Design Principles.
+See §XX-XX for required information.